 Google has informed the largest web agencies in Europe that they’ll start auditing websites that use Google Ads.
-The reason for the audits is that Google wants to check if the websites comply with Google’s EU user consent policy — an agreement that adheres to the GDPR, the ePrivacy directive and equivalent legislation in the UK.
+The reason for the audits is that Google wants to check if the websites comply with Google’s EU user consent policy — an agreement that adheres to the GDPR, the ePrivacy Directive and equivalent legislation in the UK.

 The alleged audit affects Google Ads-users in EU/EEA.